Chapter 5 Bayesian hierarchical models

 , withfactor(subj)

-we are going estimate the deviation between the first subject and each of the other subjects.↩︎The intercept adjustment is often called \(u_0\) in statistics books, where the intercept might be called \(\alpha\) (or sometimes also \(\beta_0\)), and thus \(u_1\) refers to the adjustment to the slope.
+we are going estimate the deviation between the first subject and each of the other subjects.
+This is because the default contrast coding for the subjects, treated as a population-level or fixed effect, is treatment contrasts.
+See chapters 6 and 7.↩︎The intercept adjustment is often called u0 in statistics books, where the intercept might be called α (or sometimes also β0), and thus u1 refers to the adjustment to the slope.
 However, in this book, we start the indexing with 1 to be consistent with the Stan language.↩︎

 One could in theory keep going deeper and deeper, defining hyper-hyperpriors etc., but the model would quickly become impossible to fit.↩︎

-This is because an LKJ correlation distribution with a large \(\eta\) corresponds to a correlation matrix with values close to zero in the lower and upper triangles.↩︎
+This is because an LKJ correlation distribution with a large η corresponds to a correlation matrix with values close to zero in the lower and upper triangles.↩︎